 Origin of the Batman

 Bruce Wayne grew up with no worries in his life.
 He had loving parents that owned Wayne Corp. and were skilled surgeons.
 Bruce's Parents taught him the goodness of Justice and that he should always believe in something although no one is with you.
-Thomas and Martha Wayne also helped people when ever they could, they wanted to set an example for their son.
+Thomas and Martha Wayne also helped people whenever they could, wanting to set an example for their son.
 However when Bruce was 8 years of age, his world changed.
-When he and his parents were just done seeing a movie, they were ambushed by a pity thief named Joe Chill.
-Joe just wanted the pearls around Martha Wayne's neck, she was handing them over when Thomas stepped in and got shot in his chest.
-In shock, Martha screamed for help so she was shot to death also.
-Joe then ran into the shadows of the alley, young Bruce kneeled in his parents' blood.
+When he and his parents were leaving the theater after seeing a movie, they were ambushed by a petty thief named Joe Chill.
+Joe just wanted the pearls around Martha Wayne's neck, but as she was handing them over, Thomas stepped in and got shot in his chest.
+In shock, Martha screamed for help so Joe also shot her.
+Joe then ran into the shadows of the alley, leaving a young Bruce kneeling in his parent's blood.

-When Bruce had the memorial for his parents, Alfred came to take him back to the mansion.
+When Bruce had the memorial for his parents, the family butler, Alfred, came to take him back to the mansion.
 Bruce did not say anything on the trip, he went up to his room and he shut the door behind him.
 He made an oath to stop evil and to do his best to erase it.
 When he finished high school, Bruce began his training.
-He first began to study criminology, the psychological psyche of criminals, detective skills, and other important things that would help him in his fight against crime.
-He mastered this school of thought so well that he would eventually be known as the World's Greatest Detective.
+He first began to study criminology, the psyche of criminals, detective skills and more, that would help him in his fight against crime.
+He mastered these abilities so well that he would eventually be known as the World's Greatest Detective.